KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Prerequisite

-Security investigation of ***Besder 6024PB-XMA501*** IP Camera stated as a final project of my Bachelor's studies, which I decided to elaborate on and post it's findings here.
+Security investigation of ***Bsder 6024PB-XMA501*** IP Camera stated as a final project of my Bachelor's studies, which I decided to elaborate on and post it's findings here.
 The selected Besder camera is one of the cheaper ones that could be found using online reseller websites like AliExpress.

 ![Camera](/img/Besder.jpg)

-# Analysis methodology
+# Analysis Methodology

 The whole security analysis of the IP camera was conducted from my custom ***Arch Linux*** operating system installation.
 Plan of my analysis is as follows: